sabrizzs/hello-world/Intern/callinterview.md

 5 years from now I would love to be leading a team and spend my days taking projects from ideation to success.

+## Why Intel?

 ## Why are you interested in this position?

-I am interested in this position because Intel company is a well-respected and successful organization.
+I'm really interested in Intel because I'm passionate about technology, and Intel is constantly leading the way in innovation and it is one of the most innovative companies in the industry.

+Working at Intel would give me the opportunity to be part of a team that is making a real difference in the world, and I'm excited to be part of that.

-I believe that working here would allow me to learn from experienced professionals and contribute to the team.
-Additionally the position aligns with my career goals and interests.
+I believe that working in Intel would allow me to learn from experienced professionals and contribute to the team.
+And the position aligns with my career goals,  interests and my profile.

 ## How did you hear about this position?